HonestEngineering/blog/about.md

 *Example: "Why use GraphQL, good and bad reasons"*

-#### Culture, Life
+#### Essays
-General thought about non-technical subjects but still related to Engineering (organisational, … )
+Thoughts about technical or non-technical subjects but still related to Engineering

 *Example: "What is a Senior Software Engineer?"*